Our countdown of top ten sins and struggles continues:

 - Proverbs 29:23

 If you sin with your tongue, repent with your tongue.
 Apologize to the one you have gossiped about as well as the one you have drawn into sin by gossiping with.
-This will discourage the desire to receive or traffic in gossip in the future, an will be a painful yet effective way to cultivate humility and cut down on gossip in your own life.
+This will discourage the desire to receive or traffic in gossip in the future, and will be a painful yet effective way to cultivate humility and cut down on gossip in your own life.
 Do this a couple of times and I assure you that people will not want to share gossip with you.

-Learn to Hold your Tongue
+2. Learn to Hold Your Tongue

 When there are many words, transgression is unavoidable,